callmediddy/OneReview/README.md

 ```

 ## What's Next?
-- Project & Core Team has received Lens Grant from AAVE to continue development (on Friday)
+- Project & Core Team has received Lens Grant from AAVE to start and to continue development (on Friday)
 - Making features more robust.
-Adding trust & safety, and spam protection by design
+Adding trust & safety, and spam protection by incentive design
 - Marketing and outreach to onboard Web3 projects and users
 - Goal: Have a 100k DAUs by the end of the year
 - Reach: Have a 10 projects initiate bounties on 1Review